rism-digital/pae-code-spec/EDITORIAL.md

 Prior to Version 2, the Plaine & Easie Code specification was written primarily for an audience of encoders;
 that is, people who were responsible for creating Plaine & Easie encodings when cataloguing sources in RISM.
-As such, it was a combination of specification and encoding guidelines.
-In Version 2, these two purposes were separated into dedicated documents, and the specifications are now written to provide a comprehensive set of the rules of the encoding scheme.
+As such, it was a combination of specification and encoding guidelines, and had a number of under-specified, vague, or conflicting rules.
+In Version 2, these two purposes were separated into dedicated documents, and the specifications are now written to provide a comprehensive set of the rules of the encoding scheme, while the guidelines build on the specification to provide further assistance with encoding scenarios.

+Changes to the Version 1 specification should only be made to fix language or resolve ambiguity without changing the core encoding scheme.
+Since this is the most widely adopted form of the specification, and is used outside of RISM, changes to the scheme have knock-on effects for others.

-The specification strives to provide unambiguous language for people who want an authoritative reference for what is, and what is not, allowed in Plaine & Easie.
-In addition to assisting encoders by knowing what they can include, it is also meant to serve as a reference for software developers and data scientists, to know what sorts of data they can expect when building tools that use Plaine & Easie code, and to understand what constitutes "valid" or "invalid" data.
+The Version 2 specification strives to provide unambiguous language for people who want an authoritative reference for what is, and what is not, allowed in Plaine & Easie.
+In addition to assisting encoders by knowing what they can include, it is also meant to serve as a reference for software developers and data scientists, to know what data they can expect when building tools that use Plaine & Easie code, and to understand what constitutes "valid" or "invalid" data.

 When writing the specifications, it is important to keep in mind the concepts of "normative" and "non-normative".
-These terms refer to the style in which a particular section is written.
+These terms refer to the style and content of the sections of the specification.
 In a normative section, the content should be written to set out the rules for a given component.
 To provide clarity, a restricted set of words drawn from [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119.txt) set out the parameters, and provide an easy way to identify the core rules of the code.
+These words are spelled in all-caps in the specification.

 These words include: